Throughput Optimization in Multi-Channel Cognitive Radios with Hard Deadline Constraints: Overlay System Model

 We assume that the SU has limited capabilities in the sense that no two channels can be sensed simultaneously.
 This may be the case when considering radios having a single sensing module with a fixed bandwidth, so that it can be tuned to only one frequency channel at a time.
-Therefore, at the beginning of a given time-slot, the SU selects a channel, say channel $1$, senses it for $\tau$ seconds ($\tau \ll \Ts/M$), and if it is free.
+The reader is referred to \cite{Spectrum_Sensing_via_Kolmogorov_Smirnov_Test}, \cite{Zou2011_CognitiveRelaySelection} and \cite{Robust_Spectrum_Sensing_With_Crowd_Sensors} for detailed information on advanced spectrum sensing techniques.
+Therefore, at the beginning of a given time slot, the SU selects a channel, say channel $1$, senses it for $\tau$ seconds ($\tau \ll \Ts/M$), and if it is free, it uses it for its own transmission.
 Otherwise, the SU skips this channel and senses channel $2$, and so on until it finds a free channel.
-If all channels are busy (i.e. the PU has transmission activities on all $M$ channels) then this time-slot will be considered as ``blocked''.
-In this case, the SU waits for the following time-slot and begins sensing following the same channel sensing sequence.
+If all channels are busy (i.e. the PU has transmission activities on all $M$ channels) then this time slot will be considered as ``blocked''.
+In this case, the SU waits for the following time slot and begins sensing following the same channel sensing sequence.
+As the sensing duration increases, the transmission phase duration decreases which decreases the throughput.
+But we cannot arbitrarily decrease the value of $\tau$ since this decreases the reliability of the sensing outcome.
+This trade-off has been studied extensively in the literature, e.g. \cite{Liang2008_SensingThroughputTradeoff}, \cite{Zou2010_AsymptoticOutageProb}.
+In this work we study the impact of sequential channel sensing on the throughput rather than the sensing duration on the throughput.
+Hence we assume that $\tau$ is a fixed parameter and is not optimized over.
+For details on the trade-off between throughput and sensing duration in this sequential sensing problem the reader is referred to \cite{Ewaisha2011Optimization}.